elsonwx/https_website_easy_install/README.md

 # https_website_easy_install
 one command to generate https website on nginx.All you need to do is input your domain names and set your web directory according the terminal prompt.

+### Prerequisites

+- Port 80 and port 443 has been allowed in your server's firewall rule.
+- Your linux server has python environment(some cloud platform's vps has no python preinstalled,e.g. aws ec2)

 ### Usage

 - Step 1: install nginx on linux